salcan/BeyondNothing/content/about.md

 ## Jay Landro 2019

-> Compassionate team developer with 20 years experience.
+Compassionate team developer with 20 years experience.
 Highly skilled in devops, cloud/serverless development and front-end mastery.

-> Jay has extensive knowledge of front end processes and is quite honestly the smartest front-end guru I've ever worked with.
+"Jay has extensive knowledge of front end processes and is quite honestly the smartest front-end guru I've ever worked with.
 He always has a plethora of recommendations on any given front-endy subject.
 He is always very vocal in meetings and brings his best ideas forward helping the entire team excel, and often times helping the team accomplish a task easier than was initially thought.
 Jay is constantly pulled aside to help other team members, in fact he and I have a meeting scheduled today to pair up - he's a team player and does a great job at helping others.
-He actively reaches out to help other team members when they are stuck on something, and he does a great job helping on-board new team members.
+He actively reaches out to help other team members when they are stuck on something, and he does a great job helping on-board new team members."

 ### Senior Consultant — Solution Design Group 2014-Current